p5f8/todolistnode/README.md

 ## Improvements

-- GET method doesn't work.
+- GET method doesn't work because version Mongoose at connection string constructor.

+## TODO
+- Read the Mongoose DOC to eliminate the warning (mongoose.connect).

 ## To start